 4. Lateral Movement & Asset Discovery

 When a targeted attack compromises an endpoint and gains access to your network, it rarely stops there.
-A further goal is to access other, connected systems and to reach their sensitive data, too.
-If the attacker can gain domain administrator access they have essentially gained the keys to the kingdom, and that – more often than not – is precisely what the attacker is after.
+A further goal is to access other, connected systems and reach their sensitive data.
+If the attacker can gain domain administrator access, they have essentially gained the keys to the kingdom, and that – more often than not – is precisely what the attacker is after.

-It’s during this stage that the attacker is likely to start enumerating directories, gathering lists of files and cataloging valuable data.
-This stage will need to leverage the C&C established earlier in order to transfer information back to the attackers for analysis, so there’s potential at this stage for defenders to spot unusual traffic if they have full visibility into network communications and watchlists to create alerts based on network and file activity.
+During this stage, the attacker is likely to start enumerating directories, gathering lists of files and cataloging valuable data.
+This stage will need to leverage the C&C established earlier to transfer information back to the attackers for analysis, so there’s potential at this stage for defenders to spot unusual traffic if they have full visibility into network communications and watchlists create alerts based on network and file activity.
 It also helps if you have security software with the ability to perform basic and advanced queries across all your endpoints from an easy-to-use interface, like SentinelOne’s:

 5. Exfiltration – Stealing the Crown Jewels

 Having identified items of interest, the attacker will at some point move to transferring company data off-premises.
 This may be a one-time event or a continual process, depending on what kind of data the hackers have identified and are interested in.

 From the attackers’ point of view, they have to be aware that this activity may create some “noise” and alert admins to their presence, so exfiltration has to be done with care and a thorough understanding of what defenses the organization has in place, an understanding that is achieved through the previous discovery stage.

 Exfiltration techniques can be as simple as transmitting plain text in an email or attached files, or more covert like passing user credentials in a URL or making surreptitious uploads to a server controlled by the attackers.